MikeBeller/janet-benchmarksgame/regex-redux/README.md

 Of course we could wrap PCRE in Janet but that's not the point of my tests.
 I'm trying to test Janet's speed on the benchmarks.

+Note -- Janet compiled without LTO ran in 31.5s so LTO only improves by around 8% for this benchmark -- whereas for others it was more like 25-30%.
+This is probably because timing is just dominated by the running time of the peg/match, which doesn't cross link-time boundaries (?)